Meshcapade/SMPL_blender_addon/README.md

 # SMPL-X Blender Add-on

 This add-on allows you to add [SMPL-X](https://smpl-x.is.tue.mpg.de) skinned meshes to your current Blender scene.
-Each imported SMPL-X mesh consist of a shape specific rig, as well as shape keys (blend shapes) for shape, expression and pose correctives.
+Each imported SMPL-X mesh consists of a shape specific rig, as well as shape keys (blend shapes) for shape, expression and pose correctives.

 + Requirements: Blender 2.80+, tested with 2.92.0
 + Additional dependencies: None